W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Select some views in a project browser or on the sheets.
 If no vertical views are selected, you will be asked to do so by the tool (this way you will not be able to Select some views in a project browser).

 After selection you will be prompted to define the levels and offsets for top and base.
-Keeping “None” will allow you to disregard either top or base constraint and only affect the other one.
+Keeping "None" will allow you to disregard either top or base constraint and only affect the other one.

 Works for vertical views such as sections or elevations.

-Set Top & Base from MEMORY – Views on Selected Sheets
+Set Top & Base from MEMORY - Views on Selected Sheets

 Sets top and base of all views on selected sheets with values saved in Memory.